 Full and Partial Dentures

 The general and restorative dentistry practice of Dr. Wayne Myles is the only one in the Northern Virginia area that can offer digitally designed dentures to qualified patients.
 Using digital imaging, our oral healthcare professionals can custom design your dentures to securely fit in your mouth.
-Because of this method, if your dentures are ever lost or broken, a replacement denture can be made immediately without having to evaluate your gums.
+Because of this method, if you ever lose or break your dentures, your dentist can make a replacement denture without having to evaluate your gums.

 Have you ever bitten into ice cream or taken a drink of hot chocolate and immediately felt dental pain?
 If so, then you likely have sensitive teeth.
 Tooth sensitivity can stem from a number of things, ranging from a small crack or cavity all the way to an infection deep within the tooth.
 It doesn’t always mean that there is something really wrong with your teeth, but it could be a sign of bigger problems to come.